SouthbankSoftware/proofable/docs/node_sdk/typescript_example.md

 This step creates an empty [trie](../concepts/trie.md) with root `0000000000000000000000000000000000000000000000000000000000000000`, which is a dictionary that can hold key-values.
 After using the trie, you can destroy the trie using [`deleteTrie`](https://docs.proofable.io/node_sdk/reference/classes/_index_.apiclient.html#deletetrie) or wait for `proofable-api` to garbage collect it

+This creates a local trie (`Trie.StorageType.LOCAL`), which is temporarily persisted in each Proofable API service instance.
+You can also choose to create a cloud trie with `client.createTrie(Trie.StorageType.CLOUD)`, which will be persisted in Proofable cloud storage.
+The cloud trie has a much longer retention period and supports high-availability and large data volume.
+Also, you don't have to consistently export and import cloud tries for manipulations.
+Proofable talks directly to the cloud storage for you, which is ideal for incrementally building and storing large tries

 ```typescript
 let trie = await client.createTrie();
 ```